Nopnatee/KaLLaM-Motivational-Therapeutic-Advisor/Citation.md

   year={2023}
 }

-# Example of solution by using prompt engineering (not effective)
+# For real scenario and clinical saftly of the model evaluation
 @article{xu2024building,
   title={Building Trust in Mental Health Chatbots: Safety Metrics and LLM-Based Evaluation}, author={Xu, Shujie and Wang, Zhiyuan and Liu, Yiming and Liu, Yuchen and Zhang, Yue and Ji, Heng},